ejhessing/ibillionaire/README.md

   - python ETF_trading_system.py

 # Issue
-	1. RE not get the Portfolio Value yet
-	2. the portfolio percentage does not match, but it is designer's problem, I can't fix
+	the portfolio percentage does not match, but it is designer's problem, I can't fix